Richland Elementary School serves 142 students in grades Prekindergarten-6.

 Reading/Language Arts Proficiency

-Richland Elementary School's student population of 166 students has stayed relatively flat over five school years.
+Richland Elementary School's student population of 142 students has declined by 11% over five school years.

 Total Classroom Teachers